Court Rejects Plaintiff’s Parking-Lot Slip-and-Fall Case

 Have You Been Injured in a South Florida Slip-and-Fall Accident?

 If you or a loved one has recently slipped and fallen while shopping, you may be entitled to monetary compensation through a Florida premises liability lawsuit.
 Commercial retailers and other businesses have a duty to maintain their property so that it is safe for visitors.
 Third-party property owners and property managers may also be held responsible, depending on the specifics of your case.
-To learn more, call the dedicated South Florida injury lawyers at Friedman Rodman & Frank at 877-448-8585 to schedule a free consultation today.
+To learn more, call the dedicated South Florida injury lawyers at Friedman Rodman Frank & Estrada, P.A. at 877-448-8585 to schedule a free consultation today.

 More Blog Posts: